 The use of analytics at HMRC is not only about fraud detection, Lord adds: "We're also looking at what some people call deterrence, others talk about wider impact: What are the impacts on the wider population of different types of interventions, or perhaps on a targeted population?
 For example, if you have an especially bad offender, we can see what impact that might have had on others."

-HM Revenue & Customs (HMRC) needed a data analytics solution to help them identify tax evasion and fraud in a timely manner.
+HMRC needed a data analytics solution to help it identify tax evasion and fraud in a timely manner.